LicensePro

 How to Apply: Step-by-Step

-Before applying, verify that your business location in San Francisco's San Francisco County is properly zoned for your intended use.
-Contact the San Francisco planning department.
+Before applying, verify your business location in San Francisco's San Francisco County is properly zoned for your intended use.
+Contact the San Francisco planning department for a zoning verification letter.

 File your catering license application with the San Francisco city clerk or licensing department.
-Many California municipalities now accept online applications.
+Many California municipalities now accept online applications, which can shave a week off processing time.

 Submit payment of $210–$1400 (typical range for San Francisco).
-Fees may vary based on your business type and size.
+Fees may vary based on your business type, size, and the specific license tier you're applying for.

 Processing typically takes 2-6 weeks in San Francisco.
-As a major metro, expect potential delays during peak periods.
+As a major metro, expect potential delays during peak permit-renewal seasons.

 Protect Your San Francisco Business